jessepav/lacygoill-wiki-backup/awk/sed.md

 line after the `a`,  `i`, and `c` commands, and do the same  after every line of text except the last one.

+Prefer the first syntax, because:

+   - the second one is considered an error by Vim's sed syntax plugin
+   - it's more readable (you clearly see where a line ends)

+## What happens if I prefix the `a` or `i` commands with a range?

+They will repeat their operation on every line in the range.

+    $ seq 5 | sed '3,4i hello\nworld'
+    1~
+    2~
+    hello~
+    world~
+    3~
+    hello~
+    world~
+    4~
+    5~

+Here, `a` appends the lines `hello` and `world` after the lines 2 and 3.

 ##
+## How to add a line beginning with some whitespace, without the latter being removed?

+Prefix the whitespace with a backslash.

+                     ┌ will be ignored
+                     │ ┌ won't be ignored
+                     │ ├──┐
+    $ seq 3 | sed '2a \    hello'
+    1~
+    2~
+        hello~
+    3~

+###
 ## What's the only way to terminate an `a`, `i` or `c` command?

 Write a literal newline (!= `\n`).